tullytim/pinecone-cli/README.md

 % ./pinecli.py query myindex random
 ```

 You can also plot a TSNE plot to view clustering of your vectors by using the ```-show-tsne=True``` flag.
 Note that this will pop up the plt plot by default.
-Will fix the clustering colors soon.

 ```console
 % ./pinecli.py query lpfactset random --show-tsne=True --perplexity=15 --topk=1000